Reform of sexual consent laws

-Information about proposed changes to consent laws announced by the NSW Government.
+Information about changes to consent laws announced by the NSW Government.

-On 20 October 2021, the NSW Attorney General and Minister for the Prevention of Domestic and Sexual Violence, Mark Speakman introduced the Crimes Legislation Amendment (Sexual Consent Reforms) Bill 2021 in NSW Parliament to implement consent reforms that aim to:
+On 23 November 2021, the NSW Parliament passed the Crimes Legislation Amendment (Sexual Consent Reforms) Bill 2021 to implement consent reforms that aim to:

 - clarify consent provisions in the Crimes Act 1900, including that consent is a free and voluntary agreement that should not be presumed, and that consent involves ongoing and mutual communication

 - strengthen laws to provide that if someone consents to one sexual act, it doesn’t mean they’ve consented to other sexual acts

 - ensure fairer and more effective prosecutions of sexual offences

 - address misconceptions about consent in trial proceedings